ODA Spending

 Multilateral Spending and Commitments

-On October 3, 2023, a Royal College report highlighted the impact of the 2021 cuts to on SRHR services around the world.
+On October 3, 2023, a Royal College report outlined the impact of the 2021 cuts to on SRHR services around the world.
 The report highlighted that UK bilateral spending on SRHR decreased by more than 50%, from GBP515 million ( US$617 million) in 2019 to GBP242 million ( US$290 million) in 2021, with further cuts due in upcoming years.
 The report noted that these cuts have reduced vital services and have come at a vulnerable time for many partner countries.

 Funding and Policy Outlook